 - In the instance of a Sarcoma please use this request form

-- All samples for genomic testing for non-haematological tumours should be accompanied by a fully completed SWGLH
+- All samples for genomic testing for non-haematological tumours should be accompanied by a fully completed SWGLH form

 - The M-code should be included to identify which test is required.